gin66/FastAccelStepper/README.md

 ## Not planned for now

 * Using constant acceleration leads to force jumps at start and max speed => smooth this out => will not happen
-* Extend command queue entry to perform delay only without step (steps=0) to reduce the 1.0 steps/s

 ## Lessons Learned